robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
+**7-23** - 10-12 Started on ch 2 exercises, but was having difficulty manipulating summations.
+Started reading / taking notes on rosen 8th edition sec 2.4, Sequences and Summations.
+Tomorrow, continue taking notes and studying the summations part of it.
-**7-21** 10-12 Finished taking notes on ch 2 of Algorithm Design Manual 3rd Edition (Skiena).
+**7-22** 10-12 Finished taking notes on ch 2 of Algorithm Design Manual 3rd Edition (Skiena).
 Tomorrow, do some ch 2 exercises.
 **7-21** 10-12 Tomorrow, continue notes on logarithms (algorithm design manual 2.7) **6-29** 10-12 Did execises in rosen 9.2 (n-ary relations) and rosen 9.3 (representing relations).
 Tomorrow, continue from 7 in 9.3
 **6-28** 11-1 Did execises on counting relations.. tomorrow finish off rosen discrete math 7th 9.1 #47b